m4drat/dtu-2024-deep-learning-project/README.md

 ### CNN part
 There are two files with weights `faces_weights_128.pth` and `faces-weights-gan.pth` which correspond to experiments 1 and 2 respectfully.
 For the experiments just run the corresponding notebooks (experiment1 and experiment2)

+If you want to train the models yourself go to the cnn/training folder and run an appropriate script.
+There are also bash scripts for making jobs on HPC